-COMMISSIONERS: Deborah Platt Majo Thomas B. Leary Pamela Jones Harb Jon Leibowitz

-In the Matter of ) ) ) Docket No. 9315

-EVANSTON NORTHWESTERN HEALTHCARE CORPORATION ) Public Version

-a corporation ) ) )

-PRO OPOSED ORDER

-Upon consideration of Respond lent's Appeal Brief, and any opposition thereto, it is

-hereby ORDERED that the complaint ag ainst Respondent is dismissed with prejudice.

-Date:

-The Commission
+COMMISSIONERS: Deborah Platt Major as Pamela Jones Harbour Jon Leibowitz William E. Kovacic J. Thomas Rosch In the Matter of EVANSTON NORTHWESTERN HEALTHCARE CORPORATION a corporation Docket No. 9315 Public Version Output PROP OSED ORDER Upon consideration of Respondent hereby ORDERED that the complaint against 's Appeal Brief, and any opposition thereto, it is st Respondent is dismissed with prejudice.
+Date: The Commission